 This is Ballet Class is our most advanced level of Ballet with dancers in this class having at least 4-5 years of ballet experience and being at least 13 years of age.
 Barre and center work includes movement traditionally though of as advanced technique.
 Dancers who are en pointe will also need to take this class. *Students in this class are STRONGLY encouraged to take both the Monday and Saturday sections of this class.

-dancing on a specially constructed shoe, these classes are only available to qualified students with substantial ballet training.
+Pointe is dancing on a specially constructed shoe, these classes are only available to qualified students with substantial ballet training.
 This class is offered on the recommendation of the teacher.

-technique and dances taught to modern upbeat music.
+Jazz technique and dances taught to modern upbeat music.
 Warm-ups consisting of barre, isolation, and floor exercises, down the floor progressions and dance combinations.

 A field of dance that requires ballet training and jazz training.
 A fluid form of dance that combined ballet and jazz skills to create extension and balance and control while dancing and expressing oneself to the music.